rust-lang/rust/doc/tutorial/ffi.md

 should be linked with a library by that name, and that the given list of functions are available in that library.

-In this case, it'll change the name `ssl` to a shared library name in a platform-specific way (`libssl.so` on Linux, for example), and link that in.
-If you want the module to have a different name from the actual library, you can say `native "cdecl" mod something = "ssl" {
+In this case, it'll change the name `crypto` to a shared library name in a platform-specific way (`libcrypto.so` on Linux, for example), and link that in.
+If you want the module to have a different name from the actual library, you can say `native "cdecl" mod something = "crypto" {
 ... }`.

 The `"cdecl"` word indicates the calling convention to use for